StevenLwcz/StevenLwcz.github.io/_posts/2025-05-04-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-1.md

 (gdb) show environ HOME
 ```

 If you want to use `find` to search this area, you need to know the start which we already know is `*environ`.
 We also want either the length or the end address.
 There are several ways to do this.
 However we want to use as many GDB features as we can!
 We will use conveiance variables and GDBs script commands [^7].
-Here we will create a GDB script and define a function alled `calc_env_size`.
+Here we will create a GDB script and define a user defined command called `calc_env_size` [^8].

 The environment block is an array of strings with the last one being 0x00.
 You can use `x` or `memview` to verify this.
 All we need to do is use `environ` to loop through all the strings and add their lengths.